 The development was part of a 2001 competition won by the architects Althammer Hochuli.
-They later realised the residential buildings in the north of the Hürlimannareal, while IttenBrechbühl realised the retirement home.
+They later carried out the design of the residential buildings in the north of the Hürlimannareal, while IttenBrechbühl realised the retirement home.

 The façade is clad with open-pored quartzite slabs.
-Roof edge terminations, balcony and window parapets were designed without drip noses.
+The roof edge details, balcony balustrades and window sills were designed without a weather drip.
 This led to excessive wetting of the natural stone.
-The result was a strong algae formation in the pores with a clearly visible discolouration of the surface, partly with moss growth.
-Mechanically, there was no problem, the image was perhaps even wanted by the architects, but the residents found it disturbing.
+The result was a strong algae formation in the pores with a clearly visible discolouration of the surface, with partial moss growth.
+Mechanically, there was no problem, and it is possible this was a desired visual effect of the architects, but the residents found it disturbing.